 Our Board

-Catherine has over 20 years’ experience in the investments markets having joined JBWere in 1996, and hold the position of Executive Director.
+Catherine has more than 20 years’ experience in the investment markets having joined JBWere in 1996, and holds the position of Executive Director.

 Catherine is the Vice President of Kambala Anglican Girls School Council , Chair of Kambala Foundation, and has been a member of the School Council since 2017